 Sometimes it was yelling out or kicking.
 Other times I would wake up after feeling movement and find he was standing on the bed trying to work with what reminded me of control buttons, invisible on the ceiling.

-One night, I woke up and he started yelling about someone not paying attention.
-When I tried to gently wake him up and say “Honey, it’s me”, I got his hands wrapped around my neck and called all sorts of names.
+One night, I woke up, and he started yelling about someone not paying attention.
+When I tried to gently wake him up and say, “Honey, it’s me,” I got his hands wrapped around my neck and called all sorts of names.

-Once I hit him back and said “Dammit, let go!” he stopped, rolled over and went back to sleep.
+Once, I hit him back and said, “Dammit, let go!”
+He stopped, rolled over, and went back to sleep.
 I never told him about that night, not knowing if 1. he would believe me or 2. it would make him feel bad.

 I installed baby gates near any stairs, child locks on doorknobs, and missed enough sleep that I will be seventy before I get caught back up.

-Going Anywhere in Public is Difficult: Ok let’s face it, most men don’t want to go grocery shopping with their spouses or head to Wal-Mart because, well, Wal-Mart is sometimes a cornerstone to hell if you catch it on a busy day.
+Okay, let’s face it, most men don’t want to go grocery shopping with their spouses or head to Walmart because Walmart is sometimes a cornerstone to hell if you catch it on a busy day.

-Our children love love love Chucky Cheese, and although I can honestly say that place makes me want to be an alcoholic, sometimes a parent must endure the crappy stuff just to see their children smile.
+Our children love love love Chucky Cheese, and although I can honestly say that place makes me want to be an alcoholic, sometimes a parent must endure the crappy stuff to see their children smile.